wangc9/delivery-fee-calculator/README.md

     ```
     **Make sure that the webpage is actually running before moving on to the next step**

-3. If you prefer to use an UI for the e2e tests, in a new terminal at the root directory, run
+3. If you prefer to use a UI for the e2e tests, in a new terminal at the root directory, run

     ```sh
     npm run cypress:open